 Get Involved and Change the World

-One of the benefits of attending a liberal arts college is the direct access you have to professors and the work they do to answer previously unanswered questions.
-At Sewanee, we have funding to support you as you undertake a summer research fellowship.
-Working in undergraduate research will:
+One of the benefits of attending Sewanee is the direct access you have to professors and the research and scholarship in which they engage in order to answer previously unanswered questions or view the world in a new way.
+At Sewanee, we have funding to support you as you complete a summer research fellowship or a research internship at another institution.
+You may also get course credit as you work with a professor on a research or scholarly project.
+Involvement in research, scholarship, or creative activity as an undergraduate will

 - Enhance your career preparation